-In order to display the qualitative similarity between the \textsc{code} and \textsc{go} results, relevant parameters for comparison of the \textsc{go} and \textsc{code} results are shown in table \ref{tab:comparison} for all four discharges, along with the measured parameters where applicable.
+Relevant parameters from the simulations are shown in table \ref{tab:comparison} for all four discharges, along with the measured parameters, where applicable.
 The CQ time listed in table \ref{tab:comparison} is defined as the time from the beginning of the $I_{\rm p}$ spike to the point where ${\rm d} I_{\rm p}/{\rm d} t < 25$ kA/ms, and the post-CQ total plasma current as the measured or calculated value of $I_{\rm p}$ at this time point.
-From the listed parameters, we can conclude that while the simulation results are not identical for the two codes, which would not be expected, they are qualitatively similar in that for all simulated discharges, both codes \begin{itemize} \item predict a partial CQ (i.e.~neither full conversion nor complete CQ), \item overestimate the total RE generation, leading to an underestimation of the CQ time and an overestimation of the post-CQ $I_{\rm p}$ \item overestimate the $I_{\rm p}$ decay rate during the CQ and \item predict a small Dreicer RE seed generation ($G_{\rm Dreicer}$), relative to the hot-tail RE seed. \end{itemize} The post-CQ total plasma current calculated by \textsc{code} for \#33108 is the sole exception to this pattern.
-Thus, we have confirmed that \textsc{go} gives qualitatively similar results to \textsc{code}, but also identified a need to adjust our models to obtain better matching between calculated and measured $I_{\rm p}$ evolution.
+The calculated currents and RE generation rates are shown in figure \ref{fig:34183Hyb} for AUG discharge \#34183, as an example.